Quantile tomography: using quantiles with multivariate data

-To prove convergence with respect to Pompeiu-Hausdorff distance, we exploit the following facts.
+{\bf Proof of Theorem~\ref{t:hausdorff}} To prove convergence with respect to Pompeiu-Hausdorff distance, we exploit the following facts.
 First, the sequence $\bigcap_{s \in A_n} H(s,q_n(s))$, together with the limit $\bigcap_{s \in A} H(s,q(s))$ is contained in a bounded set, starting from some $n$.
-This follows from the fact that sets $A_n$ are approaching a dense set in $A$, and the latter is not contained in any halfspace whose boundary contains the origin; therefore this property is shared by $A_n$ starting from some $n$, which means that

-is the desired bounded set.
+This follows from the fact that sets $A_n$ are approaching a dense set in $A$, and the latter is not contained in any halfspace whose boundary contains the origin; therefore this property is shared by $A_n$ starting from some $n$, which means that $ \bigcap_{s \in A_n} H(s,\inf_{k \geq n} q_n(s)) $ is the desired bounded set.
 For uniformly bounded sequences, the convergence in Pompeiu-Hausdorff distance follows from the convergence in Painlev\'e-Kuratowski sense; see \citet{RocWet98}, 4.13.
 The latter means that a general sequence of sets $K_n$ converges to $K$ if (i) every limit point of any sequence $x_n \in K_n$ lies in $K$; (ii) every point from $K$ is a limit of a sequence $x_n \in K_n$.
 See also \citet{MizVol02}.

 For sequences of closed sets with ``solid'' limits, sets that are closures of their interior, the Painlev\'e-Kuratowski convergence follows from the ``rough'' convergence, defined by \citet{LucSalWet94} to require (i) together with (ii)' every limit point of every sequence $y_n \in (\operatorname{int} K_n)^c$ is in $(\operatorname{int} K)^c$.
 See also \citet{LucTorWet93}.
 That is, one can replace outer and inner convergence requirement of Painlev\'e-Kuratowski definition by two outer convergences, the original one, and the other one for ``closed complements''.